-- a) register your organisation - b) submit the application in three parts, as follows: - Part A includes administrative information about the applicant organisations (future coordinator and beneficiaries) and the summarised budget for the application: Fill in directly online. - Part B (description of the action) covers the technical content of the application: Fill in the word template and upload as PDF file. - Budget file: a spreadsheet file with the template for a detailed budget.
-After fillinging this file, it must be converted into a PDF and uploaded. - Annexes (see below): Upload as PDF files.
+1/ register your organisation

+2/ submit the application - in three parts as follows:

+- Part A includes administrative information about the applicant organisations (prospective coordinator and beneficiaries) and the summarised budget of the application: Fill in directly online. - Part B (description of the action) covers the technical content of the application: Fill in the word template and upload as PDF file.

+- Budget file a spreadsheet file with the template for a detailed budget.
+After filling-in this file, it must be converted into a PDF and uploaded. - Annexes (see below): Upload as PDF files (each file shall not exceed 10 MB).

-The application must be submitted before the call deadline (9 August 2017).
-If you miss the deadline, your application will be disregarded by the system and will not be considered to have been submitted.
+The application must be submitted before the call deadline of 9 August 2017.
+If you miss the deadline, your application will be disregarded and will not be considered.